Pearson of Ullock in Dean

 Will of John Pearson 1650

-John Pearson of Ullock (1573-1650) appears to have been the eldest of the three brothers, and would have inherited the farm in 1599 when in his mid-twenties.
+John took over the farm - whether he also milled isn’t known.
 Both his will, and that of his daughter-in-law Elizabeth, name the farm as 'Bridgend'.

 He married Isabel Wood of Calva in Dean a few months after his parents death in 1599.
 Of their six children, three died in infancy.
 They were left with Agnes, William and Janet.
 Agnes had an illegitimate son, Henry Towerson als Pearson; and then married Thomas Marshall of Branthwaite Edge.
 John only mentions his grandchildren in his will, leaving the farm to his grandson Christopher.
 The implication is that Christopher was the son of William and that his father was already dead by 1650.